-You’ve been living in your home for a few years now and notice your energy bills have started to go up.
-After further inspection, you notice most of the caulk around the windows is peeling up.
+You’ve lived in your home for a few years and noticed increased energy bills.
+After further inspection, most of the caulk around the windows is peeling up.

 When you bought your home, it was newly renovated.
 How can the windows be falling apart already?

-Often, house flippers will replace old windows with brand new, cheap windows to give a fresh look before putting it on the market.
+Often, house flippers will replace old windows with brand-new, cheap windows to give them a fresh look before putting them on the market.
 This explains why your windows are failing you in less than five years.

 So you decide to invest in new, efficient windows and choose Marvin.

 Marvin offers three collections to fit any aesthetic, from sleek modern to traditional and classic: SignatureⓇ, ElevateⓇ, and EssentialⓇ.
 Their windows are manufactured to last and are a lifelong solution.